cincospenguinos/TextAdventure/README.md

 * Bolded text that states what room you’re in is a big help, although it (and its flavor text) does get a bit hard to find amongst the other text.
 * When re-looking at the secret shrine room, the “corpse of the cultist” is a nice touch.
     * We should definitely implement a "loot the corpes" feature
+* I didn't get lost at all because I felt it was described better

 ### Things to explore